 Radiation Data in Japan

-Since March 11, 2011, International Medcom has made a major commitment to Japan by providing radiation detection instruments, radiation detector knowledge, donations, and volunteer time.
+Since March 11, 2011, International Medcom, Inc. has made a major commitment to Japan by providing radiation detection instruments, radiation detector knowledge, donations, and volunteer time.
 In supporting a great organization named Safecast, we have contributed to the mapping of over 3 million radiation data points in Japan and beyond.
-The first of two PBS News Story videos features International Medcom and calls our instruments “good quality.”
+The PBS News Story features International Medcom, Inc. and calls our radiation detectors & instruments “good quality.”

 This PBS News Story covers Safecast, an organization mapping radiation data levels in Japan and beyond, and explains what their mission is.